TEDxTehran-Team/event-app-core/README.md

 ## Demo
 You can visit the demo deployment of this project [here](http://demo-backend.tedxtehran.com:8000/)

-To access the admin panel use the following credentials:
+To access the [admin-panel](http://demo-backend.tedxtehran.com:8000/admin/) use the following credentials:
 * Username: admin
 * Password: admin

+To see the graphql documentation use the side bar [here](http://demo-backend.tedxtehran.com:8000/graphql/).
+You can also try out some queries.

 For now we have left the `debug=True` for ease of debug and usage.